 Category 4: Brand Ambassadors

 Who are they?
 Brand ambassadors are both positive advocates and loyal, although they’re not necessarily your consumer.
-They’re often meant to represent your corporate identity, whether they’re sponsors, or your top fan within their own community.
-What sets them apart from brand advocates is their level of loyalty (which isn’t necessary in brand advocates) and their dedication to you and your brand.
+They’re often meant to represent your corporate identity, whether they’re sponsors or your top fan within their own community.
+What sets them apart from brand advocates is their level of loyalty (which isn’t necessary for brand advocates) and their dedication to you and your brand.

 Why are they brand ambassadors?
 Remember the three main reasons why someone might be loyal to you?
 We have likability, necessity and convenience.
 Out of those three factors, people who are loyal to you due to likability are more likely to become brand ambassadors.
 Likability comes from a stronger preference towards you despite your competitors.
 If nurtured properly and continuously, it can lead to brand ambassadors.